 If you have doubts as to whether the fine is genuine, you should contact the foreign police at their official address.
 If it was sent by a local or city authority or a private contractor, contact the sender directly.

-Essentials: Find out about the traffic regulations in your travel destination.
+Generally speaking, you should find out about the traffic regulations in your travel destination.
 It goes without saying that you shouldn't be driving under the influence of alcohol or narcotics, wherever you are.
 Here's a list of the most frequent cases that our customers regularly face when abroad.

 Always pay parking fees and keep the receipts.
 Otherwise, you may receive post from Croatian or Austrian law firms or collection agencies.
 Claims generally become time-barred within five years.